oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - If we write only the minimal code to satisfy the behaviour (logic) in question, when do we consider exceptions e.g. unexpected inputs?
     - As you implement, have to think about this, but don't have to fix it right then.
 Make a note in the 'test list'.
     - Or can handle it right away, but in a separate TDD cycle, with a separate test.
+- Sometimes, test needs a function that a real-world user (of the system) won't.
+Make publicly accessible?
+    - Okay to _selectively_ broaden the public interface of the system.
+After all, test _is also_ a client of the system.
+    - Especially if it trades off low risk (unlikely + harmless) with high reward (saved time + sanity) for future readers.